-PhET simulations developed by the University of Colorado team (Adams, 2010) provide fun, interactive, research-based simulations of physical phenomena in science.
+PhET simulations developed by the University of Colorado team provide fun, interactive, research-based simulations of physical phenomena in science.
 PhET research-based approach incorporated findings from prior research and their own tests, enabling students to make connections between real-life phenomena and the underlying science, deepening their understanding and appreciation of the physical world.
 PhET simulations also help students to visually comprehend concepts by animating what is invisible to the eye through the use of graphics and intuitive controls such as click-and-drag manipulation, sliders and radio buttons.
-In order to further encourage quantitative exploration, the simulations also offer measurement instruments including rulers, stop-watches, voltmeters and thermometers etc. Students also used the traditional, hands-on but latest PASCO laboratory equipment of the P.E.
-The detailed manual supplied by PASCO offered students with procedural and safety measures to take when obtaining results.
+In order to further encourage quantitative exploration, the simulations also offer measurement instruments including rulers, stop-watches, voltmeters and thermometers etc. Students in this study were not only exposed to the traditional, hands-on and latest laboratory equipment of P.E. but also to PhET P.E. simulations.
+The detailed manual supplied with the equipment offered students with procedural and safety measures to take when obtaining results.